In this section

 Under Schedule 1 clause 2 you can apply for a discretionary exemption.

-Work completed under a discretionary exemption needs to comply with all building code requirements, its important to note that:
+Work completed under a discretionary exemption needs to comply with all building code requirements, it's important to note that

-• you will need to include the same level of information you would supply for a building consent
+• you will need to include the same level of information you would supply for a building consent.

-• we consider applications on a case by case basis
+• we consider applications on a case-by-case basis.

-• there is no statutory timeframe for us to make a decision – so allow plenty of time for processing your application in your planning
+• there is no statutory timeframe for us to make a decision – so allow plenty of time for processing your application in your planning.

-• there are no inspections carried out, and no code compliance certificate issued
+• there are no inspections carried out, and no code compliance certificate issued.

 • responsibility for compliance with the Building Act and building code sits with you as the building owner.